Your Personal “Brain Maintenance” Program

 Andrew Weil, M.D., Eight Weeks to Optimal Health

-What follows is also a holistic program for the prevention and treatment of depression.
+What follows is also a holistic program for the prevention and management of depression.
 I have developed it:

 - from my own experience (both during and after my depressive episode)